save on energy costs

 downarrow 9

 Nevada took a huge dive this past year after its Public utilities Commission did away with the state’s net metering program (It actually happened in late December, but we had already written the 2016 update by then).
-Thankfully, people who already have solar systems were “grandfathered in” to net metering in an 11th-hour move back in September, but for homeowners newly looking to go solar, the outlook is getting less rosy by the day.
+Thankfully, people who already have solar systems were “grandfathered in” to net metering in an 11th-hour move back in September, but for homeowners newly looking to go solar, the is getting less rosy by the day.
 That’s because NV Energy is set to raise fixed fees and lower payments for excess on a set schedule over the next 12 years.
 If you get solar panels for your home today, you can still expect decent returns, but pray they don’t alter the deal any further.

 go back and choose a new state